 Advertisement in the Montreal Herald in 1826.
 It shows that before 1873 Scots played golf in Canada. -

 All the other continents were ahead of the Americas to establish more or less official golf clubs.

 In Asia, the first golf club was founded in Calcutta, India, already in 1829 by British army officers.
 It is the oldest golf club in the world outside Britain.

-It is said that some officers of a Scottish regiment on leave from India played some golf in one of the parks in Sydney.
-It was usual that visiting officers were made members of the social club ‘Union Club’.
-It could have been that members of the Union Club were inspired by the officers and took up the game themselves.
-This resulted after a while in the founding of the 'Australian Golf Club' in 1882.
+In Australia, the first golf club dates from 1882, the 'Australian Golf Club' in a suburb of Sydney.
+Legend has it that some officers of a Scottish regiment on leave from India played some golf in one of the parks in Sydney.
+It was usual that visiting officers became members of the social 'Union Club'.
+Perhaps the members of the Union Club were inspired by the officers and took up the game themselves to result in the founding of the 'Australian Golf Club' in 1882.

-In 1885 it was the turn of South-Africa to found a golf club near Cape Town.
-It was on the 14th November of that year that a meeting was held, chaired by the Lt General Henry Torrens, Governor of the Cape Colony, “for the purpose of introducing the game of golf and starting a club for the same".
-And so it happened; The Cape Golf Club Was founded.
+In 1885, it was the turn of South Africa to found a golf club near Cape Town.
+On the 14th November, Lt General Henry Torrens, Governor of the Cape Colony, chaired a meeting "for the purpose of introducing the game of golf and starting a club for the same".
+And so it happened; the Cape Golf Club was founded.

 General of the Gordon Highlanders in full dress.
-The Scottish officers were responsable for golf becoming a world sport. - http://peek-01.livejournal.com
+Thanks to Scottish officers, golf became a world sport. - http://peek-01.livejournal.com

 The golf game spread its wings worldwide mainly thanks to the Scottish officers in the British army and the many Scottish colonists.
 Until the end of the 19th century, the English hardly knew the game.
 Only the Scots loved to swing, wherever they could.